THE ESTABLISHMENT OF ROSENWALD SCHOOLS

 Attending classes up to the 8th grade, more than 2000 African American children attended the Anderson School during the years it operated, ending with 1964, when the school was closed as a result of integration.
 During that time, there were some famous visitors, one of whom was automobile tycoon Henry Ford in 1918.
 Teachers and students told Ford they had no room for arts and crafts, so Ford later funded an art room behind the school.
 Just down the road at the small Mt.
 Olive Baptist Church, the parents of jazz great Billy Strayhorn were married.

-The Anderson Rosenwald School was abandoned in the 1960s, but now an effort is under way to restore the old school.
+The Anderson Rosenwald School was abandoned in the 1960s and a community effort was successful in restoring the old school.
 The school represents the initiative that provided quality buildings and reliable access to public education for African Americans in the South.
-Because “you can just feel the history there,” the community is working to preserve and renovate the school into a Community Cultural Center dedicated to promoting a fuller understanding of black history in the Blue Ridge region.
+Because “you can just feel the history there,” the community’s effort to preserve and renovate the school was so successful that the building is now on the National Register of Historic Places.
 The Mars Hill initiative is part of a nationwide movement to preserve Rosenwald Schools which is coordinated through the National Trust for Historic Conservation.
-For more information, go to http://www.

 If you are interested in the restoration work performed by the community please follow the below link!